ljw1004/csharpspec/csharp/variables.md

 A parameter declared without a `ref` or `out` modifier is a ***value parameter***.

 A value parameter comes into existence upon invocation of the function member (method, instance constructor, accessor, or operator) or anonymous function to which the parameter belongs, and is initialized with the value of the argument given in the invocation.
 A value parameter normally ceases to exist upon return of the function member or anonymous function.
-However, if the value parameter is captured by an anonymous function (§7.15), its life time extends at least until the delegate or expression tree created from that anonymous function is eligible for garbage collection.
+However, if the value parameter is captured by an anonymous function ([Anonymous function expressions](expressions.md#anonymous-function-expressions)), its life time extends at least until the delegate or expression tree created from that anonymous function is eligible for garbage collection.

 For the purpose of definite assignment checking, a value parameter is considered initially assigned.